 The video game industry is a force to be reckoned with, and as is the case with many other things, it is often misunderstood by the general public.
 This article discusses 5 ways that video games are making the world a better place.
 This is not a list of the best games or games you should play, but rather a list of ways that video games are making the world a better place.
 The article is intended to provide an unbiased view of the positive influence of video games and is not intended to promote any single game or games in general in a specific manner.

 Hand-eye coordination is the ability to use your eyes and hands together.
 For example, when you play games that have a lot of hand-eye coordination, your hand-eye coordination gets better.
+Just like you roll the D&D dice and learn to quick count mentaly.

 This is not the first time that researchers have found a correlation between playing video games and creativity.
 A 2008 study showed that playing fast-action video games, like those in the first-person shooter genre, can boost spatial abilities and can even improve a gamer's ability to perform well in a test of hand-eye coordination.
 A 2012 study found that playing games like first-person shooter games may build a gamer's visual-spatial skills, making them better able to solve problems and see things in a 3-D way.